mayankamencherla/Todos-API/README.md

 3. Update todos based on id
 4. Delete todos based on id

-To run the API locally,
+# To run the API locally:
+1. Set up config.json in /server/config/ to contain PORT, MONGODB_URI and JWT_SECRET
+2. npm install to install all dependencies
-node server/server.js
+3. Run node server/server.js

+# To